Best Paralegal Schools in Alabama

 To make the right choice, you must look at accredited schools, program types, and the skills employers expect.
 Here’s what you need to know to get started.

-Paralegal Career Basics in Alabama
+Paralegal career basics in Alabama

 Paralegals assist lawyers with research, document preparation, and case organization.
 In Alabama, there are no statewide licensing requirements for paralegals.
 However, most employers expect formal training through a certificate or degree program.